fjordimm/fjordimm/README.md

 # Me
-I am currently studying at a aniversity for a CS degree
+I am currently studying at a university for a CS degree

 # Favorite Languages (best to worst)
 * C#